-CfA astronomer Paul Nulsen and his colleagues used a novel method to investigate the nature of axions.
+In 2018, Harvard Center for Astrophysics astronomer Paul Nulsen and his colleagues used a novel method to investigate the nature of axions.
 Quantum mechanics constrain axions, if they exist, to interact with light in the presence of a magnetic field.
-As they propagate along a strong field, axions and photons should transmute from one to the other other in an oscillatory manner.
+As they propagate along a strong field, axions and photons should transmute from one to the other in an oscillatory manner.

 Moreover, M87 lies in a cluster of galaxies, the Virgo cluster, which should insure the magnetic fields extend over very large scales and also facilitate the interpretation.
 Not least, M87 has been carefully studied for decades and its properties are relatively well known.